espocrm/documentation/docs/user-guide/printing-to-pdf.md

 Note that page numbering gets reset for each record.
 You need to use the placeholder `{pageAbsoluteNumber}` to print absolute page numbers in the footer.

-### Access restriction to printing
+### Access control

-Can be achieved by restricting access to the *Template* entity type in Roles.
+Access to PDF printing is controlled by Roles.
+Admin can set a *read* access level for the *Template* entity type.

 ### Engines